glenhayoge/pepawok/README.md

 ## Acknowledgements

-The Pepawok application was developed by [Glen Hayoge](https://github.com/glenhayoge) as part of the an effort to digitise and automate the PFD process in Papua New Guinea.
+The Pepawok application was developed by [Glen Hayoge](https://github.com/glenhayoge) as part of an effort to help digitise and automate the PFD process in Papua New Guinea.
 It was built using the Next.js framework and the Shadcn UI design system.